Project Background

 Next Steps & Contact Us

-Thank you for taking time to learn more about the Ypsilanti Transit Center proposed project and providing your feedback.
-Your feedback will be shared with the planning team to further refine and develop final concepts in fall 2024.
+Thank you for taking the time to learn more about the Ypsilanti Transit Center proposed project and providing your feedback.
+Your feedback will be shared with the YTC Planning Team to further refine and develop designs throughout 2025.
+We are accepting feedback from April 17-May 23, 2025.

 Limited English Assistance